turingschool/launch-curriculum/module4/lessons/Week3/MaintainingState.md

 ## Regulations

 Because cookies are used to track user data, we have seen a lot of security and privacy issues discussed.
-There have also been legal regulations set out in certain states and contries to govern how this data can be used.
+There have also been legal regulations set out in certain states and countries to govern how this data can be used.
 For more info on this, take a look at [cookielawinfo.com](https://www.cookielawinfo.com/)

 ## Checks for Understanding
 * Why are cookies necessary for modern web-development?